Vehicle registration plates of Palestine: Test plates

-Test plates for garages and car importers are blue with white writing and display the word "TEST" in Arabic (اختبار) and Hebrew (במבחן) above the number.
+Test plates for garages and car importers are blue with white text and display the word "TEST" in Arabic (اختبار) and Hebrew (במבחן) above the number.

 Gaza Strip

 Until 2012 registration plates in the Gaza Strip had the same format as in the West Bank.
 In 2012 the authorities of the Gaza Strip replaced the PNA license plates described above with a new design.
 The new plates have a vertical Palestinian flag on the right (instead of the letters P/ف) in European style plate or horizontal flag on the top in American style plates.
 All the plates have white background.
 All numbers start with "3".

 Private and governmental personal vehicles

-Private and personal vehicles have black digits and borders.
-Private vehicle plate numbers end with "0X".
-Governmental personal vehicle numbers ending with "5X.
+In 2021, vehicle license plates in the Gaza Strip underwent a design change, with a pattern of the word "Palestine" in Arabic and English overlaid on the numbers, and a horizontal Palestinian flag in place of the previous vertical, downward-facing flag.

-In 2021, vehicle license plates in the Gaza Strip underwent a design change, with a pattern of the word "Palestine" in Arabic and English overlaid on the numbers, and a horizontal Palestinian flag in place of the previous vertical, downward-facing flag.Motorcycle plates are rarely installed in the Gaza Strip.
+Motorcycle plates are rarely installed in the Gaza Strip.